rohun-tripathi/Speech-recognition/README.md

                                 proposed clips for CAPTCHA selection
           -s SELECTED, --selected SELECTED
                                 final selected CAPTCHA output, on which the STT fails, from the proposed values

+    global_constants.py is the configuration file.
+        Can set the CAPTCHA to be generated in global_constants.py